 Study: Project Handover

-How do we improve the transition of a project from the project team delivering in a project life cycle to the end users’ business-as-usual activities, to ensure the realisation of the benefits the project set out to achieve?
+This APM Research Fund study seeks to answer the question: How can we handover projects better?
+How do we improve the transition of a project from the project team delivering in a project life cycle to the end users’ business as usual activities, to ensure the realisation of the benefits the project set out to achieve?

 Who is the intended audience?